 TRA brand strategist Tim Gregory goes back to McDonald’s early days to see how its golden arches became a cultural symbol, and why there’s a fundamental category-culture disconnect between the values and worldview of a significant and growing segment of Western society and the everyday business the fast food giant.

 TRA cultural strategist Antonia Mann reflects on Frances Valintine’s talk at TRA’s recent Mindframe Breakfast and the importance of being future-focused when it comes to innovation.

-‘Just do it’, ‘Sure to rise’ and ‘Finger lickin' good’.
+‘Just do it’, it’s ‘Sure to rise’ and ‘Finger lickin’ good’.
 Read over these slogans and you immediately know the brands behind them.
 Slogans, in any context, can immediately trigger brand recognition and all a company stands for—something ASB recently confirmed when changing its slogan back to ‘One step ahead’.
 We take a look at the decision and why the once retired idea still works today.

 TRA managing director Andrew Lewis thinks we would have seen Donald Trump’s victory coming if we listened to social media.
 But how?
 Zavy is raising funds to create a tool with all the answers.

 New Zealand is one of the highest spenders on advertising and one of the lowest spenders on research.
 And this leads to decisions being made on some dodgy assumptions.
 Damien Venuto delves into the insights game as he sits down for a chat with TRA’s executive director Andrew Lewis and head of strategy Colleen Ryan.

 TRA’s Colleen Ryan uses a positive experience at an Italian restaurant to illustrate the joy that consumers can experience when the freedom from choice is coupled with a dash of the unknown and unexpected.